 And, of course, it doesn’t end there.
 The goal is for Maka to continue learning and growing, ultimately providing end users with even more and smarter features.

-Maka’s proof of concept is currently being developed by AE and June.
+Maka’s proof of concept is currently being developed by AE.
 As of early 2020, the platform will be tested by a pilot group of around twenty consumers in order to collect end user feedback and to test the technical setup.
 The results will determine how the platform will be rolled out to a larger user group.

 Hopefully, the Maka virus will start to spread from then on, and allow us to collectively support the energy transition.
 Together, we can help each other become more aware of the amount of energy we consume.

-Care to join the Maka team as an investor?
+Care to join the Maka team as a partner?

 Please don’t hesitate to contact email@example.com.